Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 Epcot is so widely known for it’s excellent dining options that some guests don’t realize that you can still meet beloved characters at this park.

-Go to the Imagination pavilion for the chance to meet Ralph and Vanellope at ImageWorks.
+Go to the Imagination pavilion for the chance to meet Joy and Sadness at ImageWorks or a Pixar character at the Pixar Short Film Festival.
 In the World Showcase, you can meet a lot of the Disney Princesses in their home countries, like Elsa in Norway, Mulan in China and Jasmine in Morocco.

 #17.
 Best Breakfast in Epcot